dlmanrique/SwinCVS-Challenge-CVS-2025/readme.md

 - MODEL.LSTM: False - just SwinV2 backbone training, True - SwinCVS = SwinV2 with LSTM
 - MODEL.E2E: False - backbone weights frozen, True - End-to-end training
 - MODEL.MULTICLASSIFIER: False - does not add an additional classifier after backbone, True - adds a classifier after backbone, before LSTM
-- MODEL.INFERENCE: False - allows for training, True - skips all training, performs only testing on provided weihts
+- MODEL.INFERENCE: False - allows for training, True - skips all training, performs only testing on provided weights
 - BACKBONE.PRETRAINED: 'str' - which backbone weights to load, imagenet or endoscapes<br>

 The script automatically downloads the dataset and the weights.
-If you already have dataset downloaded please specify directory that containst 'endoscapes' folder with all the dataset data.<br>
+If you already have dataset downloaded please specify directory that contains 'endoscapes' folder with all the dataset data.<br>

 After changing the config execute the script by simply running:<br>
 python3 SwinCVS.py